rmedinahu/rmedinahu.github.io/cs457/course-info/2016-spring-457-schedule.md

 Apr 19 *Link Layer*
 ------
+- error detection (parity bit, checksum, and cyclic redundancy codes --CRC)
+- Multiple Access Protocols -- channel, random access, taking turns
+- CSMA and CSMA/CD (with collision detection WHILE transmitting)
+- MAC addressing and address space
+- A Day in the Life of an HTTP request...

 Apr 21 *Field Trip!*
 ------
 - career fair
 - bring: walking shoes, lunchbox, a little $, and swimming trunks
+- EC for attending is subsumption of the Wireshark component in [homework 11](/457/hw/#hw-11)

 ---